Skip to content

 General Information

 Since the summer of 2020, the university has pledged to implement training for faculty and staff, explore potential changes to university policies through an anti-racism lens, and implement a "Truth, Racial Healing, and Transformation" framework for student life.
 Specifically, Kansas State University’s Department of Diversity and Multicultural Student Affairs has a major commitment to diversity and inclusivity initiatives.
 It provides “programming, intercultural learning and extracurricular activities” to build “an inclusive campus climate encouraging understanding, self awareness, compassion and more.”
-No mandatory Critical Race Training sessions are yet required of students.
-However, see developments below:
+No mandatory Critical Race Training sessions are yet required of students; however, a list of all trainings, policies, and guidelines related to nondiscrimination, diversity, equity, inclusion, belonging and bias is available online, as required by recent law changes.
+See developments below:

 Actions Taken